 Section (ii) seems to create an uncomfortable catch-22 for agents who wish to abide by these Best Practices by providing the policy within 30 days of settlement, but are beholden to lenders who may not file the release, satisfaction or cancellation of mortgage before 30 days.
 Lenders want their policy within 30 days whether you track all instruments' subsequent recordings or not.
 While Section (ii) seems to provide an extension to issue a policy and place a burden on lenders to perform their obligation in a timely manner, this initiative is being driven by lenders and they are unlikely to impose greater expectation on themselves than what is set in state regulations.

-5. Should I work with a payoff tracking company?
+5. Should I work with a release tracking vendor?

 Many title companies and law firms have post-closing departments that have clearly documented processes for ensuring the instruments in the title commitment are recorded properly, including the mortgage satisfaction.
 But of course, tracking instruments to ensure they are recorded isn’t the only responsibility for a post-closer.
 Smaller companies without a this department may find it difficult to keep up with all the tasks after closing like tracking all instruments.
 And, of course, many title agents may operate under the assumption that others in the real estate transaction are fulfilling their obligations.

-Working with a company that tracks payoffs will
+Working with a company that specializes in release tracking will

 - Guarantee that all instruments are recorded